-The primary duties of the Remuneration Committee are to make recommendation to the Board on the overall remuneration policy and structure relating to our Directors and senior management and to ensure none of the Directors determine their own remuneration.
+The primary duties of the Remuneration Committee are to make recommendation to the Board on the overall of the Group remuneration policy and structure relating to the Directors and senior management of the Group and to ensure none of the Directors determine their own remuneration.
 The emoluments of executive Directors are determined based on their skills, knowledge, individual performance as well as contributions, the scope of responsibility and accountability of such Directors, taking into consideration the Company's performance and the prevailing market conditions.
-The remuneration policy of independent non-executive Directors is to ensure that they are adequately compensated for their efforts and time dedicated to the Company's affairs including their participation in their respective Board committees.
+The remuneration policy of independent nonexecutive Directors is to ensure that they are adequately compensated for their efforts and time dedicated to the Company's affairs including their participation in their respective Board committees.
 The emoluments of independent non-executive Directors are determined with reference to their skills, experience, knowledge, duties and market trends.
-The Remuneration Committee currently consists of two independent non-executive Directors, namely Mr. Wu Ping (Chairman) and Mr. So Chi Ming, and one executive Director, Mr. Sun Shao Hua.
+The Remuneration Committee currently consists of two independent non-executive Directors, namely Mr. He Dingding (Chairman) and Mr. So Chi Ming and one executive Director, namely Mr. Lau Yiu Ting.

-For the year ended 31 December 2021, one meeting were held and all members attended the meetings.
+For the year ended 31 December 2022, two meetings of the former Remuneration Committee were held and all members attended the meetings.